ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_sbp_mean_sd
 ---------------
-Purpose -- Need to pull the mean and standard deviation of sbp for demographic groups

-Functionality -- Manually pulls from csvs created by central comp

 Assumptions -- That people under age 25 have the TMRED SBP

 Questions -- We have estimates starting in the age 25-29 age group.
 Should we be using the midpoint or age 25 as the starting point?